Saul Williams: Music

 Williams' fourth album, Volcanic Sunlight, was released on November 11, 2011.
 Williams showcased the album at London's Hoxton Bar Kitchen on January 26, 2011.
 Livemusic interviewed Williams on the evening and made a subsequent film, produced by artist Alex Templeton-Ward.
 When Williams was asked what the point of poetry was, he said: "I'm making this up, I have no idea but here we go.
 I think that it would be to express, to share, to relieve, to explore.
 For me, poetry offers some what of a cathartic experience.
 I am able to move through emotions and emotional experience particularly, you know, break-ups, difficulties in all the things that I may face, whether that is with an industry or a loved one or whomever, there needs to be an infiltration process, like you have a window open over there.
 That is the purpose of poetry: it is the window that opens, that allows some air in, some other insight, some other possibility so we can explore all that we feel, all that we think but with the space to see more than what we know, because there is so much more than we know.
 If I didn't open myself to the possibilities of the unknown, then I would be lost."

 Williams' fifth album, MartyrLoserKing, was released on January 29, 2016.
 The first single released from the album was "Burundi", a collaboration with Emily Kokal of Warpaint.

 In March 2018, The Kills released their cover of Williams' "List of Demands (Reparations)" and Williams opened for The Kills' sold-out performance at the Regent Theater in Los Angeles on August 13, 2018.

+In June 2026, Williams released "Conspiracy" as the lead single for his album Leap Life.
+The album is scheduled to release on August 28, 2026.